aws/amazon-ecs-cli/README.md

 ## Building the CLI
 ### Developing

-Running ``scripts/vendor.sh`` creates/updates the vendor/ directory with dependencies.
+Running ``godep save ./ecs-cli/...`` in `ecs-cli/` directory creates/updates the vendor/ directory with dependencies.
+Make sure you are using go1.6 and you have the latest godep (`go get -u github.com/tools/godep`).

 For developing code, the correct GOPATH can be printed by running `./scripts/shared_env` script.